ES

 BMI & AI: What Music Creators Need to Know

-That is why BMI strongly supports a human-centric approach to AI that recognizes its value but urges ethical use of copyrighted works and demands respect for the unique value of songwriters, artists, creators, and performers.
+BMI believes protecting human creativity is paramount, while also supporting the songwriters and composers who choose to use AI as a tool to enhance their creative process.
+That’s why BMI strongly champions a human-centered approach to AI that recognizes its potential, urges ethical use of copyrighted works, and demands respect for the unique value of songwriters, artists, creators, and performers.

 Our Position